Botanical Name: Oncidium species and hybrids

-Most oncidium orchid species produce dozens of small flowers at the same time, giving a spectacular show that lasts for several weeks.
+Most Oncidium orchid species produce dozens of small flowers at the same time, giving a spectacular show that lasts for several weeks.
 The large-lipped flowers may be yellow, white, red, pink, green or brown.

-The flowers vary greatly, but share one common feature: the large lower petal, called a lip, is always perpendicular to the side winged petals.
+Oncidium orchid flowers vary greatly, but share one common feature: the large lower petal, called a lip, is always perpendicular to the side winged petals.

 In the wild, almost all Oncidium (pronounced on-sid-ee-um) orchids are epiphytes, growing on tree branches where they anchor themselves with their thick roots.
 They like free-flowing air as in their native habitats.
 Put them where they'll enjoy air circulation, away from heat or AC vents.